 Peppermint Mocha Latte Cookies

-I got the inspiration for these cookies from Sally’s Baking Addiction, but I didn’t exactly follow the recipe.
-I will post my adaptation soon.
+I got the inspiration for these cookies from Sally’s Baking Addiction, but I didn’t exactly follow her recipe.
 I decided to go a different route because I don’t really like crushed candy canes in desserts.
 In its place, I used peppermint Hersey’s kisses that I had leftover from another recipe and dipped them in silver sprinkles for a festive look.

-These cookies were nothing short of divine, and they were so cute!.
+These cookies were nothing short of divine, and they are so cute!
 Due to the chocolate and espresso, they had just a hint of peppermint flavor.
 I felt it was the perfect combination of flavors, since peppermint can get too overpowering.
 I would 100% make these again.

 Red Velvet Peanut Butter Blossoms